QUIC-FL: Quick Unbiased Compression for Federated Learning

 \section{Performance of \alg with the Randomized Hadamard Transform}

 As described earlier, while ideally we would like to use a fully random rotation on the $d$-dimensional sphere as the first step to our algorithms, this is computationally expensive.
 Instead, we suggest using a randomized Hadamard transform (RHT), which is computationally more efficient.
-We formally show below that we maintain some performance bounds using a single RHT.
+We formally show below that using RHT has the same asymptotic guarantee as with random rotations, albeit with a larger constant (constant factor increases in the fraction of exactly sent coordinates and \nmse).
+Namely, we show that (1) the expected number of transformed and scaled coordinates that fall outside $[-t_p,t_p]$ (for the same choice of $t_p$ as a function of $p$), is bounded by $3.2p$; (2) that we still get $O(1/n)$ NMSE for any $b\ge 1$.
+Further, we find that running \alg with RHT and $b+1$ bits per quantized coordinate has a lower \nmse than \alg with a uniform random rotation for $p=2^{-9}$ and any $b\in\set{1,2,3}$.

 We note that some works suggest using two or three successive randomized Hadamard transforms to obtain something that should be closer to a uniform random rotation \cite{yu2016orthogonal,10.5555/2969239.2969376}.
 This naturally takes more computation time.
 In our case, and in line with previous works~\cite{vargaftik2021drive,EDEN}, we find empirically that one RHT appears to suffice.
-Unlike these works, our algorithm remains provably unbiased and maintains strong \nmse guarantees in this case.
+However, unlike these works, our algorithm remains provably unbiased and maintains the $O(1/n)$ \nmse guarantee.
 Determining better provable bounds using two or more RHTs is left as an open problem.